 Ellensburg, WA 98926-7566

-Preregister by e-mailing your registration information to :
+Preregister by scanning and emailing your registration to :

 You must follow-up by mailing your entrance requirement documentation to the address listed above.